 Glass Artist Residency

-This one semester long residency invites a professional artist who primarily works with glass.
+This one-semester long residency invites a professional artist who primarily works with glass to pursue artistic research at Southern Illinois University Carbondale.
 The artist-in-residence program is one of the activities that promotes a vibrant creative environment in the SIU Glass program.
-During the Residency, the artist is invited to participate in all aspects of academic activities in the program including: reviews, critiques, demonstrations, collaborations, in addition to working side by side with students in the glass studio.
-An exhibition on the SIU campus will be awarded to the resident artist towards the end of the term.
+During the Residency, the artist is invited to participate in all aspects of our program’s academic activities including reviews, critiques, demonstrations, and collaborations, as well as work side by side with students in the glass studio.
+Additionally, towards the end of the residency the artist will be awarded a solo exhibition with the outcome of the residency on the SIU campus.

 Applications must include the following: